Scuba diving in North Ari Atoll (Maldives)

 - Suitable for: Beginners and Certified divers.

-- Maximum depth: You can dive as deep as you want as the corals have formed a wall and it is deep drop from the shore.
+- Maximum Depth: You can dive as deep as you want as the corals have formed a wall, a deep drop from the shore.

 Dive Site 2: Manta Kandu (Manta Exploration)

-After 2 hours of boat ride into the Atoll, we reached the first dive site – Manta Kandu.
-The sea was rough and the weather was not that great that day.
-In spite of it, the temperature of the water was 29 degrees Celsius.
-My dive buddy was Athihi, an assistant instructor at the dive centre.
+After a two-hour boat ride into the Atoll, we arrived at the first dive site, Manta Kandu.
+Despite rough seas and less-than-ideal weather, the water temperature was comfortable at 29 degrees Celsius.
+My dive buddy for this adventure was Athihi, an assistant instructor from the dive center.

 - Company: Dive & Sail.